 The @Conditional System

-Auto-configuration classes are NOT applied blindly.
-They use @Conditional annotations to decide whether to activate:
+Auto-configuration classes use @Conditional annotations to decide whether their beans should be created:

 | Annotation | Activates when… |